ashutoshsingh129/merchant-onboarding/API.md

 ### Country-Specific Requirements

 Each country handler validates and processes fields according to Stripe's requirements for that country.
-The handler is automatically selected based on the account's country code.
+The handler is automatically selected based on the country code from the request body in the following priority:

+1. `company_address_country` (for company accounts)
+2. `individual_address_country` (for individual accounts)
+3. `external_account_country` (fallback)
+4. Defaults to US if none provided

+**Handler Location:** `server/routes/handlers/`

+**Handler Selection Logic:**
+- Country codes are converted to uppercase before matching
+- UK accepts both "GB" and "UK" country codes
+- All handlers extend a base handler class for common functionality

 For detailed field requirements for each country, refer to:
 - [Stripe Connect Documentation](https://stripe.com/docs/connect)